arduino/docs-content/content/hardware/03.nano/boards/nano-matter/datasheet/datasheet.md

 ### Board Dimensions

-The Nano Matter board outline and mounting holes dimensions are shown in the figure below.
+The Nano Matter board outline and mounting holes dimensions are shown in the figure below; all the dimensions are in mm.

 ![](assets/Nano_Matter_Outline.png)